inex/ixp-manager-docs-md/docs/features/grapher.md

 ## Backend: sflow

-Documentation on sflow is being prepared for v4 but the [v4 documentation is stail available here](https://github.com/inex/IXP-Manager/wiki/Installing-Sflow-Support).
+Documentation on sflow is being prepared for v4 but the [v3 documentation is still available here](https://github.com/inex/IXP-Manager/wiki/Installing-Sflow-Support).

 The previous version of IXP Manager (<4) used a script called `sflow-graph.php` which was installed on the sflow server to create graphs on demand.
 IXP Manager v4 does not use this but pulls the required RRD files directly.